nickvanschoten/nickvanschoten.github.io/README.md

 My virtual shed houses a collection of some Python and R scripts I have developed during my professional, academic and personal research.
 The professional scripts primarily serve to streamline Climateworks Centre's energy systems and land use optimisation modelling in studying the complexities of a nature-positive energy transition in Australia.

 ---
+## ✨ About Me

+I am a Senior Analyst within the Research, Analysis & Modelling team at the independent, non-profit research institute Climateworks Centre housed within the Monash Sustainable Development Institute.
+My research supports the development of just and sustainable pathways to meeting our various climate and environmental objectives.
+📬 [LinkedIn](https://www.linkedin.com/in/nicholas-van-schoten-21830515a/) | ✉️ Email: nicholas.vanschoten@gmail.com

+---

 ## 📂 Professional Projects